-- Premiums and Considerations - The Company reports uncollected premium balances from its insured members, CMS and ODM as premiums and considerations in the financial statements.
+- Premiums and Considerations - The Company reports uncollected premium balances from its insured members, Centers of Medicare and Medicaid Services and the Ohio Department of Medicaid as premiums and considerations in the financial statements.
 Uncollected premium balances that are over 90 days past due, with the exception of amounts due from government insured plans, are considered nonadmitted assets.
 In addition to those balances, current balances are also considered nonadmitted if the corresponding balance greater than 90 days past due is deemed more than inconsequential.
-Premiums and considerations also include amounts for CMS risk corridor receivables, CMS risk adjustment receivables, ODM pay for performance ("P4P") program receivables, and a Hepatitis C Risk Pool arrangement with the ODM.
+Premiums and considerations also include amounts for Centers of Medicare and Medicaid Services risk corridor receivables, Centers of Medicare and Medicaid Services risk adjustment receivables, and the Ohio Department of Medicaid pay for performance program receivables with the Ohio Department of Medicaid.